 I am the Writers Guild Award nominated creator of the web series Downsized and the Editor-in-Chief of Digital Chick TV.
-I have also created web content for Sony, AOL, PBS, Digitas, Pemberley Digital, and more.
+I have also created web content for Sony, AOL, PBS, Digitas, Pemberley Digital, and more on projects that have won Emmys and other awards.
 Follow me on Twitter!

 I had a great time working on this project for Sony’s new teen digital content brand led by former MTV Chief (the extraordinary) Judy McGrath.
 Leveraging the interest in Vine, Day Off is a modern, social take on Ferris Bueller’s Day Off featuring the three biggest teen viners, Nash Grier (currently ranked #1 on Vine), Cameron Dallas (Top 15 on Vine), and Princess Lauren (#1 ranked teen girl on Vine).
 The series premiered with the kids vining in real time during their day off in NYC and ultimately included content across platforms Instagram, Snapchat, Twitter, Tumblr, and YouTube.

 I was the executive producer on this series and served as a consulting producer for Astronauts Wanted’s “social first” launch, developing programming ideas on social platforms.